nk64/GT4286/README.md

     - identify the generation of an SD Card
     - refresh the game database from built-in and downloaded roms (you can add roms to the builtin /rom folder if you like)

+12. a list of [known Issues](./Known%20Issues.md) with the console out of the box

 ## In the future I hope to show how to: